 That is why AAA advises drivers to inspect their vehicles before hitting the road.
 Make sure your tires are fully inflated and the windshield wipers work.
 You should also make sure you have enough anti-freeze and windshield washer fluid.

-When you are out on the road, leave plenty of space between your car and the car in front of you.
-Avoid tailgating as it gives you less time to react if the other driver hits the brakes.
+When traveling, there are several things you should do to help prevent an accident on a busy highway.
+Leave plenty of space between your car and the car in front of you, and avoid tailgating as it gives you less time to react if the other driver hits the brakes.